wildtruc/winestarter/README.md

 ## OS Depencies
  - Yad (zenity fork, usualy by default in distros, for Debian look **[here](https://packages.debian.org/sid/amd64/yad/download)**)
+ - zenity (for winetarter script popups, usualy by default in all distros)
  - wget (for PoL and WineHQ packages download, usualy by default in all distros)
  - ImageMagick (for image convertion, usualy by default in all distros)
  - strings (for Wine/Ms lnk file reading, usualy by default in all distros)